maxhaesslein/dreamers/README.md

 ## Config options

-You can add a config file called *dreamers.txt* next to  the *dreamers* file.
+You can add a config file called *dreamers.ini* next to  the *dreamers* file.
 There you can overwrite the config options:

 ```ini
 [Dreamers]